al3x5dev/xbot/README.md

 ---

 Thank you for considering **xBot** for your Telegram bot projects.
-We're excited to have you on board and hope you enjoy working with this library - together we can build something great!
+We're excited to have you on board and hope you enjoy working with this library.
+Together we can build something great!